Die Hauptstadt, Capricorn

 Nico, sharing Weingartner’s weight with Brandt, stepped forward and stared.
 “Allen, Carl…?”
 He ogled Cadence.
 “Cadence…”

 With Francis’s help, Brandt and Nico moved Weingartner to the sofa there.
-While Brandt remained by the captain’s side, Nico detached himself and made his way back over to them.
+While Brandt remained by the hauptmann’s side, Nico detached himself and made his way back over to them.
 He sent a tentative glance in Cadence’s direction, but they exchanged no words.

 Not the time, like ya said, Cadence reasoned.